A live oak tree on a North Texas hillside with bluebonnets and the Dallas-Fort Worth skyline in the distance

 Advocate for Stronger Policy

-Attend city council meetings and support urban forestry master plans.
-Fort Worth aims for 30% canopy by 2050 — up from 19% today.
-Your voice at public hearings makes these goals a priority.
+Attend city council meetings and support urban forestry master plans in your community — whether you're in Fort Worth, Dallas, Denton, Arlington, Plano, or any other North Texas city.
+Your voice at public hearings makes canopy goals a priority.
+Get involved →

 Every Tree Counts

-North Texas needs 76,200 new trees planted every year to reach its 30% canopy goal.
+North Texas needs tens of thousands of new trees planted every year to reach its canopy goals — from Fort Worth to Frisco, Dallas to Denton.
 Plant one.
 Protect one.
 Tell someone.
 Start today.